Statutory instrument (UK): Affirmative resolution procedure

-Regulatory Reform Orders
+Regulatory reform orders and legislative reform orders

 The Regulatory Reform Act 2001 enables the Government to make an Order to change Acts of Parliament so as to remove burdens on business or others, so long as it can be done without removing "necessary protections".
 Because of the extensive powers given to the Government to amend primary legislation as part of the Act, a special form of affirmative procedure has been introduced.

 Firstly, the Government must produce a draft proposal and consult interested organisations.
 It must then lay the proposal and the results of the consultation, along with a detailed explanation, before Parliament for 60 days.
 Select committees of both Houses then debate the proposal and examine it against criteria including maintenance of "necessary protection" for those who may be affected, the adequacy of public consultation, the extent of the burden to be lifted, financial implications and compliance with European law.
 The Committees then report their findings to the House.
 The Government has to take those findings into account when deciding whether to proceed with the proposal.
 If it does, it then lays a draft Order before Parliament along with an explanation of any changes made, which is again considered by the Committees before finally being put to a vote of each House for approval.

-Examples of the use of Regulatory Reform Orders have included The Regulatory Reform (Sunday Trading) Order 2004 (SI 2004/470) which repealed section 26 of the Revenue Act 1889 (and so re-legalised the selling of methylated spirits on a Saturday night or a Sunday), and The Regulatory Reform (Trading Stamps) Order 2005 (SI 2005/871) which repealed the entirety of the Trading Stamps Act 1964.
+One example of the use of Regulatory Reform Orders have included the Regulatory Reform (Sunday Trading) Order 2004 which repealed section 26 of the Revenue Act 1889, and so re-legalised the selling of methylated spirits on a Saturday night or a Sunday.
+Another example is the Regulatory Reform (Trading Stamps) Order 2005 which repealed the entirety of the Trading Stamps Act 1964.

 The 2001 Act was repealed and replaced by the Legislative and Regulatory Reform Act 2006, which created significantly wider powers and has been the subject of considerable concern.
+The powers have been described by David Howarth MP as the "Abolition of Parliament Bill" and by Daniel Finkelstein as the "Bill to End All Bills".

-Remedial Orders under the Human Rights Act 1998
+Remedial orders under the Human Rights Act 1998

-The Human Rights Act 1998 created a procedure under which, if the courts find that an Act of Parliament contravenes the European Convention on Human Rights, the Government can make a Remedial Order to correct the Act in question.
+The Human Rights Act 1998 created a procedure under which, if the courts find that an Act of Parliament contravenes the European Convention on Human Rights, the Government can make a remedial order to correct the Act in question.

-Before making a Remedial Order, the Government must lay a proposal before Parliament for 60 days, during which time it will be considered and reported upon by the Joint Committee of both Houses on Human Rights.
+Before making a remedial order, the Government must lay a proposal before Parliament for 60 days, during which time it will be considered and reported upon by the Joint Committee of both Houses on Human Rights.
 After the 60 days have passed, the Government may then lay a draft Order before Parliament, following which there is another 60-day period in which the Joint Committee will make a recommendation to both Houses whether the Order should be approved.

-An emergency procedure allows for Remedial Orders to be made immediately and debated afterwards; they must be approved within 120 days or will cease to have effect.
+An emergency procedure allows for remedial orders to be made immediately and debated afterwards; they must be approved within 120 days or will cease to have effect.